 Micro-pumps operate as a result of completely different principles than those applied in traditional pumps like the axial or centrifugal pumps.
 Micro dimensions limit the effect of centrifugal forces and inertia forces in general, and the large surface-to-volume ratio amplifies the effect of viscous forces, rendering it the dominant force at the micro-scale [3].
 Positive displacement pumping is the most prevalent method used in micro-pumps.

-Micro-pumps are used in ink jet printers, as a pressure supplies for micro-machines, microelectronic cooling, environmental testing and related technologies.
+Micro-pumps are used in ink jet printers, as a pressure supplies for micro-machines, and microelectronic cooling.